Need things to do in the car for adults? Here's our best tips for things to do in vehicles (with dozens of long car ride trips under our belts).

 There are also swap cards, in case you have one that's too tough.

 Such a fun way to pass the time — especially if you figure out a cool prize for whoever wins.

 I just loooovvveee this series of spooky stories to tell in the dark (or, on long car rides😉), ever since my aunt and uncle got a set for us when I was a kid!
 Telling spooky stories out loud is pretty fun, no matter if it’s in a car or around a fire pit.

 Is it just the two of you?
-Great – here’s a free printable filled with Sexy Pillow Talk Conversation Starters.
+Great – here’s a free printable filled with Intimate Pillow Talk Conversation Starters.
 Just remember to print them out ahead of time!

-One year for Christmas, my friend got me this awesome Book of Questions.
-I was hooked – I brought it on many car rides with my aunt and uncle, my husband, and others.
+Or you could use this really fun gift I got one year for Christmas: the Book of Questions.
+I was hooked as soon as I looked at it – I brought it on many car rides with my aunt and uncle, my husband, and others.

-Productive Things to Do While on a Long Car Ride
+Productive Things to Do on a Long Drive

 I actually enjoy bringing 1-2 mini-projects along on our car rides to chip away at.
 To me, it feels like an efficient use of my time!